oslabs-beta/AtomicKafka/README.md

 ![AtomicKafka_MastHead](./assets/logo_rect.png)

 ___
-<p style="text-align: center;">AtomicKafka is a lightweight <a href="https://github.com/oslabs-beta/AtomicKafka"> NPM Package </a> developed to simplify the process of establishing bidirectional, real-time data streaming with Apache Kafka in your web-app.
+<p style="text-align: center;">AtomicKafka is a lightweight <a href="https://github.com/oslabs-beta/AtomicKafka"> NPM Package </a> developed to simplify the process of establishing bidirectional, <br>
+real-time data streaming with Apache Kafka in your web-app.
 <br>
 <a href="">Homepage</a>
 <br>